Ambassador guide

 ALWAYS NEED.

 The lure in the air, line unspooling, rod bent.
-Action shots during the cast are hard to time but extremely valuable.
+Action shots during the cast are extremely valuable.
 Burst mode helps.
-Don't try to get it perfect — shoot a lot and we'll find the frame.
+Shoot a lot and we'll find the frame.

 Splashdown moment